nrwl/nx/docs/shared/packages/jest/jest-plugin.md

 {% callout type="note" title="@swc/jest & global scripts" %}
-When using @swc/jest and a global setup/teardown file, You have to set the `noInterop: false` and use dynmamic imports within the setup function
+When using @swc/jest and a global setup/teardown file, You have to set the `noInterop: false` and use dynamic imports within the setup function

 ```typescript {% fileName="apps/<your-project>/jest.config.ts" %}
 /* eslint-disable */